complyue/haskit/README.md

 > [Đ (Edh)](https://github.com/e-wrks/edh)

-Undoubtedly, [Haskell](https://haskell.org) means all good things with respect to software development, with shortcomings though few:
+Undoubtedly, [Haskell](https://haskell.org) means all good things with respect to software development, but with shortcomings (though few):

-- A steeper learning curve compared to other mainstream languages, which is bad for hiring and team-building
+- A steeper learning curve compared to other mainstream languages, which is bad for hiring and team-building.

-- Tendency to write highly abstract code to solve whole categories of problems, which although is good for exploitative work based on well established disciplines, can make exploratory work harder to carry out or even get started
+- The ecosystem is geared toward writing highly abstract code to solve whole categories of problems, which although is good for exploitative work based on well established disciplines, it can make exploratory work harder to carry out or even get started.
+The overall ergonomics would probably drop below average in attempts to write **Haskell** code only solving specific problems, e.g. generating plenty varity of reporting sheets ever changing in weekly manners.

 Your software development team should really be solving programming problems, while translating business goals into such programming problems is critical to